Natural cleaning with essential oils: 5 reasons to make the switch!

 A lot of commercial cleaning agents get rid of germs by using harsh, potentially toxic chemicals that aren’t ideal for you, your family, or the planet.

-The good news is, you can make your own germ-busting natural cleaning products that are just as effective as store-bought versions (without the harsh chemicals).
-Here are the top reasons to make your own natural cleaning products!
+The good news is, you can make your own germ-busting natural cleaning essential oil blends that are just as effective as commercial cleaners (without the harsh chemicals).
+Here are the top reasons to start using essential oil cleaning recipes!

 1. Get the toxins out of your home